PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Method

-where $W_i$ is a place-value weight (e.g., $10^2,10^1,10^0$ for hundreds/tens/ones), applied for numerical plausibility.
-This encourages probability mass to concentrate near the correct digit and penalizes larger deviations more heavily.
+where $\omega_i$ is a place-value weight (e.g., $10^2,10^1,10^0$ for hundreds/tens/ones).
+The EMD term penalizes larger deviations more heavily, encouraging probability mass to concentrate near the correct digit.
+The final objective combines both over all 3 digits: